 Faith Butterfield, Code Pink activist, returns from Cuba

-Faith Butterfield, Code Pink activist returns from Cuba after participating in May Day Celebration and visiting with doctors, local families and touring an organic garden that serves 100,000 people
+- Faith Butterfield, Code Pink activist returns from Cuba after participating in the annual May Day Celebration

 Faith Butterfield, a local resident and activist, recently returned from a week in Cuba traveling with Code Pink, a female grassroots peace and social justice movement.
 Butterfield participated in the annual Cuban May Day celebration that drew more than a million people.